School of Medicine

 Associate Professor of Surgery (Plastic and Reconstructive Surgery)

 BioDr.
-Paige Fox is Board Certified Plastic Surgeon who specialized in hand surgery, reconstructive microsurgery, as well as peripheral nerve and brachial plexus surgery.
+Paige Fox is Board Certified Plastic Surgeon who specializes in hand surgery, reconstructive microsurgery including facial reanimation, as well as peripheral nerve and brachial plexus surgery.
 She is an Associate Professor in the Division of Plastic and Reconstructive surgery in the Department of Surgery.
 She works with adult and pediatric patients.
-Her research focuses on wound healing, disorders of the upper extremity, and surgical biosensors.
+Her lab focuses on wound healing and nerve compression.
+She has clinical research interested in optimizing care of upper extremity and nerve disorders both in the US and internationally.
 Dr. Fox has a passion for sustainability and health care's effect on the environment.
 She is involved in efforts to green the OR and the clinics at Stanford.

 -